-You earn 3 Avios points for each $1 spent on flight purchases made directly with British Airways, Aer Lingus, Iberia and LEVEL and 1 Avios for every $1 spent on all other purchases.
+You earn 3 Avios points for each $1 spent on flight purchases made directly with British Airways, Aer Lingus, Iberia and LEVEL, 2 Avios per $1 spent on hotel accommodations purchased with the hotel and 1 Avios for every $1 spent on all other purchases.

 The thing that makes this card appealing is the ability to transfer Avios between Aer Lingus, British Airways and Iberia to make the best possible use of your points.
 Also, cardholders get a 10% discount for new bookings made by US resident Executive Club members paying in USD with their valid British Airways Visa card issued by Chase, for travel on flights operated by British Airways from the US to London and beyond.
 This is a favorite perk for those who like to book low-cost business class British Airways tickets.
 Unfortunately, applications to this card are subject to Chase’s 5/24 rule.

 You can also transfer Membership Rewards and Chase Ultimate Rewards into Executive Club to have enough points for an award ticket if necessary.